kyleboas/tacticsjournal.com/_posts/2024/12/2024-12-07-why-i-talk-about-the-premier-league.md

 The formations are the same; every team is sort of copying each other, and there is not a ton of experimentation, but this is what I am familiar with.

 It is like tuning into the same reality TV show.
 I am invested in the characters.
+The drama.

 I know what winning and losing sounds like.
 Each Premier League stadium has its own sounds when a goal is scored or when their team wins or loses.